creiterer/prol16-tools/README.md

 ```
 ./prol16-vm example.p16
 ```

+Like the [Assembler](#assembler----prol16-as), the VM uses by default the flavor for executables stemming from Go source files.
+To execute files that originate from C source files, it is necessary to specify the C flavor with `-f c`.
+The VM supports the same flavors as the assembler.

 To print numbers in decimal format, use the `-d|--decimal` flag.
 To enable verbose logging, use the `-v|--verbose` flag.
 To optionally specify a dedicated log file, use the `-l|--log-file` option, which defaults to `prol16-vm.log`.